wkumari/draft-vandergaast-edns-client-subnet/README.md

 14. Contributing Authors

-   The below individuals contributed significantly to the draft.
+   The below individuals contributed significantly to the document.
 The RFC Editor prefers a maximum of 5 names on the front page, and so we have listed additional authors in this section